-AT WEST END, TOWNSVILLE
+STONE BUILDINGS AT WEST END, TOWNSVILLE

-POSSIBLY USED BY THE MILITARY DURING WW2
+USED BY THE MILITARY DURING WWII

 In late October 2001, while on a 9 day holiday in Townsville I decided to explore the slopes of Castle Hill in the West End area.
-I trudged all over the place and on my way back to the car I caught a glimpse of a strange stone wall out of the corner of my eye.
+I trudged all over the place and on my way back to the car, I caught a glimpse of a strange stone wall out of the corner of my eye.
 On closer examination it was quite a high stone wall with slotted window openings.
 The stones in the wall were all held together with cement.
-I then noticed some more stone buildings and then even more.
+I then noticed some more stone structures and then even more.
 They were everywhere.
 Some large, some quite small.
 They were very difficult to see amongst the overgrown grass and small trees.

-short piece of the Communications cable
+Short piece of the Communications cable

 The 31st Battalion "moved from Denham St. to the house mentioned by Loftus Dun, in Church St, up against Castle Hill.
 The signallers had built a bunker into the Hill, with quite big logs - at least 18" in diameter.
 I doubt that a direct hit would have done much damage, because the logs on the roof were huge and covered with dirt.
 While we were in the HQ at Church St, at West End, the signallers operated there all the time".
 Could this be the connection with the stone buildings and the communications cable?